Beta Kappa

-Beta Kappa (ΒΚ) was an American social fraternity founded at Hamline University in 1901.
-It merged with Theta Chi in 1942.
+Beta Kappa (ΒΚ) was an American college fraternity that was founded in 1901 at Hamline University in Saint Paul, Minnesota.
+It established 47 chapters in the United States before merging with Theta Chi in 1942.

 History

-Beta Kappa was formed at Hamline University in Saint Paul, Minnesota on with the name The Knights of Beta Omicron Sigma Kappa.
-Eventually, this somewhat unwieldy name was colloquially shortened to Beta Kappa (date?), maturing into a local fraternity that continued for twenty-one years before beginning a period of rapid expansion.
+Beta Kappa was formed at Hamline University in Saint Paul, Minnesota on October 15, 1901, with the name The Knights of Beta Omicron Sigma Kappa.
+Eventually, this somewhat unwieldy name was colloquially shortened to Beta Kappa, maturing into a local fraternity that continued for twenty-one years before beginning a period of rapid expansion.
+Its founders were Edward T. Marlatte, Daniel Paul Rader, Albert T. Spencer, and Charles H. Wallace.
+Beta Kappa was incorporated in 1912.

-Founders honored by the fraternity were Edward T. Marlatte, Daniel Paul Rader, Albert T. Spencer, and Charles H. Wallace.
+In 1922, the Beta chapter was established at the University of Washington.
+The fraternity's grand convention held its first meeting in 1923 in Saint Pail.
+The Gamma chapter was established at the Nebraska Wesleyan University in 1924.

-In 1922, the Beta chapter at the University of Washington was formed, and in quick succession, it established over 40 chapters with a total membership of over 5,000.
+The fraternity established a committee on expansion in 1925.
+In quick succession, Beta Kappa established 47 chapters with a total membership of over 5,000.
+An award cup was presented annually for the best chapter scholarship and national relations.